getlago/lago-docs/docs/guide/02_self-hosting/docker.md

 docker-compose up
 ```

 You can now open your browser and go to [http://localhost](http://localhost) to connect to the application.
 Lago's API is exposed at [http://localhost:3000](http://localhost:3000).
+You can find your API Key in the application under `Developers > API Keys`.

 ## Configuration